 Following our brief stay in Marfa, Kel and I made the scenic drive through Big Bend Ranch State Park to reach Terlingua ghost town on the outskirts of the national park.

+This list of the best things to do in Big Bend National Park is roughly in the order of our itinerary.
 To present a complete picture of what's available, I've included hikes and activities we didn't have time for or were beyond our comfort level.

-The remoteness of Big Bend National Park in the Chihuahuan Desert is a large part of its appeal and all the more reason not to overextend yourself.
+The remoteness of Big Bend National Park in the Chihuahuan Desert is a large part of its appeal, and all the more reason not to overextend yourself.

 The best time to visit is in the spring or fall when temperatures are relatively cooler during the day.
 Spring break is especially popular.
 The summer months are the hottest and arguably most dangerous.

+Regardless of when you visit, bring plenty of drinking water and food.
 Signs posted at trailheads provide more specific warnings, including whether black bears and mountain lions are seen in the area.

 Table of Contents